Total Views

 These snow-themed paintings showcase the variety of colors that can capture the essence of snow—ranging from blues, violets, and grays, to greens and browns—each offering a unique perspective of a snowy landscape.

 As I've discussed in previous posts, painting snow is as much about patience and practice as it is about achieving the level of accuracy you find satisfying.
 For me, the goal is realism, though I often feel I fall short.
-My style leans more toward a craft-like approach, which I attribute to learning from other artists by copying their techniques.
+My style leans toward a craft-like approach, but I continually refine my techniques to achieve a more realistic application.

 For beginners, it can be overwhelming to follow expert tutorials focused on realism, especially when you're just looking for something fun and accessible.
 Personally, I find that keeping the process enjoyable makes learning much more rewarding.